 You can specify a deeplink such that upon web push click, the user is taken back to a specific webpage of yours, like the checkout page.
 With dynamic replacements, you could in fact take the user right back to the webpage of the product they just added to cart and present them with an incentive to encourage the transaction.

 You can also specify a publicly-hosted image URL, perhaps, specifically of the product they just added to cart.
-You can add from a list of default web push notification icons we offer, specify a Time-To Live for the web push notification to remain viewable to users, prevent notification dismissal unless interacted with by user, and even include call to action links within the notification, as shown below.
+You can add from a list of default web push notification icons we offer, specify a Time-To Live for the web push notification to remain viewable to users, prevent notification dismissal unless interacted with by user, and even include call to action links within the notification.

 Once you are all done setting up the content of your campaign in “WHAT”, you have the option to send a test web push notification to any CleverTap user profile you have marked as a “Test profile”.

-After testing, when you are satisfied with the appearance of your campaign, you can “Continue to Overview” to view your campaign summary, the hit “Schedule notification”.
+After testing, when you are satisfied with the appearance of your campaign, you can “Continue” to view your campaign summary, then hit “Schedule notification”.